PhantomAppDevelopment/firebase-as3/database/README.md

 ```

 We have a main `todos` node.
 Inside that node each user will have their own sub node.
-Each sub node wil contain the to do's from the specified user.
+Each sub node wil contain the todos from the specified user.

 The `auth.uid` parameter means the following: